alexa-games/litexa/README.md

 ### @litexa/deploy-aws

-A deployment module that pushes a skill to AWS using the services: Lambda, DynamoDB, and S3. <link to book>
+A deployment module that pushes a skill to AWS using the services: Lambda, DynamoDB, and S3.
+Click to learn more about the [Litexa deployment module](./docs/book/deployment.md#litexa-deploy-aws).

 ### @litexa/apl

-An extension that makes working with APL documents in your Litexa project more powerful with shorthand for managing APL documents and common design patterns. <link to book>
+An extension that makes working with APL documents in your Litexa project more powerful with shorthand for managing APL documents and common design patterns.
+Click to learn more about the [APL extension](./docs/book/screens.md#apl-directives).

 ### litexa-vscode

-VS Code extensions for the Litexa language that provides syntax highlighting for ```.litexa``` files. <link to book>
+VS Code extensions for the Litexa language that provides syntax highlighting for ```.litexa``` files.
+Click to learn more about the [VS Code extension](./docs/get-started/README.md#the-code).

 ### @litexa/assets-wav

-A WAV/MP3 composer that can combine multiple overlapping samples into a single MP3 stream, and a binding layer for use in Literate Alexa. <link to book>
+A WAV/MP3 composer that can combine multiple overlapping samples into a single MP3 stream, and a binding layer for use in Literate Alexa.
+Click to learn more about the [WAV audio converter](./docs/book/appendix-wav-conversion.md).

 ### litexa-test-projects